mlambert125/new-java-curriculum/content/springboot-2/_index.md

 ## Conclusion

-In this lesson, we learned how to add Spring Data JPA to a Spring Boot application, create a repository interface for an entity, and use the repository to perform CRUD operations on the entity.
-We also learned how to use the repository in a controller to provide RESTful APIs for interacting with the entity.
+In this lesson, we learned how to add Spring Data JPA to a Spring Boot application, and to integrate it with our existing Spring Boot Web application.
+We learned how to annotate our model classes for storage in the database, and how to create a repository interface for each model class.
+We also learned how to use the repository in a controller to provide RESTful APIs for performing CRUD operations on each of our model classes.

+Managing and persisting data is the primary purpose of our entire java web application.
+Now that we have a solid understanding of how to use Spring Data JPA to store and retrieve data from a database, we have a complete picture of how to build a complete backend for our full stack web application.